 Overview of parallel reduce search processing

 High-cardinality searches are searches that must match, filter, and aggregate extremely large numbers of unique field values.
 User IDs, session IDs, and telephone numbers are examples of fields that tend to be high in cardinality.
 Searches that compute aggregates over high-cardinality fields can be slow to complete.
-If high-cardinality searches in your Splunk platform deployment are slow, you can use parallel reduce search processing to help them complete quicker.
+Parallel reduce search processing helps these high-cardinality searches in your Splunk platform deployment complete faster.

 The following diagram illustrates the standard two-phase distributed search process.

 The parallel reduce process inserts an intermediate reduce phase into the map-reduce paradigm, making it a three-phase map-reduce-reduce operation.
 In this intermediate reduce phase, a subset of your indexers serve as intermediate reducers.
 The intermediate reducers divide up the mapped results and perform reduce operations on those results for certain supported search commands.
 When the intermediate reducers complete their work, they send the results to the search head, where the final result reduction and aggregation operations take place.
 The parallel processing of reduction work that otherwise would be done entirely by the search head can result in faster completion times for high-cardinality searches that aggregate large numbers of search results.

 The following diagram illustrates the three-phase parallel reduce search process.

 Parallel reduce search processes typically add some extra processing load to the indexer, while at the same time reducing the load on the search head.
 If you attempt to run parallel reduce searches in an already overloaded indexer cluster, you might encounter slower performance than expected.

 Parallel reduce prerequisites

 To enable parallel reduce search processing, you need the following prerequisites in place: